 The Board confirms that this Strategic Review has been prepared in accordance with the principles set out in the Housing SORP 2014 Statement of Recommended Practice for registered social housing providers.
-Connexus Housing Limited is fully compliant with the Governance and Viability standard following the review undertaken during the year.
+Herefordshire Housing Limited is fully compliant with the Governance and Viability standard following the review undertaken during the year with the exception of full compliance with the GDPR standard as noted above which will be fully compliant by end December 2018.

-Statement of the responsibilities of the Board in respect of the Board's report and the financial statements
+Statement of the responsibilities of the Board

-The Board is responsible for preparing the Board's Report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Strategic Report, the Directors' Report and the financial statements in accordance with applicable law and regulations.

-Co-operative and Community Benefit Society law requires the Board to prepare financial statements for each financial year.
-Under those regulations the Board have elected to prepare the financial statements in accordance with UK Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.
+Company law requires the directors to prepare financial statements for each financial year.
+Under that law they have elected to prepare the financial statements in accordance with UK Accounting Standards and applicable law (UK Generally Accepted Accounting Practice), including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland.

-The financial statements are required by law to give a true and fair view of the state of affairs of the group and the association and of the income and expenditure of the group and the association for that period.

-In preparing these financial statements, the Board is required to:
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the association and of the surplus or deficit for that period.
+In preparing these financial statements, the directors are required to:

-- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards and the Statement of Recommended Practice have been followed, subject to any material departures disclosed and explained in the financial statements; and - assess the group and the association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless it either intends to liquidate the group or the association or to cease operations, or has no realistic alternative but to do so.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards and the Statement of Recommended Practice have been followed, subject to any material departures disclosed and explained in the financial statements; and - assess the association's ability to continue as a going concern, disclosing, as applicable, matters related to going concern; and - use the going concern basis of accounting unless they either intend to liquidate the association or to cease operations, or have no realistic alternative but to do so.

-The Board is responsible for keeping proper books of account that disclose with reasonable accuracy at any time the financial position of the association and enable them to ensure that its financial statements comply with the Co-operative and Community Benefit Societies Act 2014, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2015.
-It is responsible for such internal control as it determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and has general responsibility for taking such steps as are reasonably open to it to safeguard the assets of the association and to prevent and detect fraud and other irregularities.
+The directors are responsible for keeping adequate accounting records that are sufficient to show and explain the association's transactions and disclose with reasonable accuracy at any time the financial position of the association and enable them to ensure that the financial statements comply with the Companies Act 2006, the Housing and Regeneration Act 2008 and the Accounting Direction for Private Registered Providers of Social Housing 2015.
+They are responsible for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error, and have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the association and to prevent and detect fraud and other irregularities.

-The Board is responsible for the maintenance and integrity of the corporate and financial information included on the association's website.
+The directors are responsible for the maintenance and integrity of the corporate and financial information included on the association's website.
 Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.